 - Encrypt all the data stored in RDS and EBS.

 Customize Security with Third Party or Native Tools:

 Your IT team can leverage varieties of tools and security audits from AWS or other third party service providers to address the main security concerns.
 AWS provided tools are: Artifact, Certificate Manager, Cloud Directory, Cognito, CloudHSM, Firewall Manager, GuardDuty, Macie, Inspector, Shield, WAF etc. One can choose these tools as per their requirement to ensure the safety of their cloud application and data.
 You can even define your own set of rules and policies to ensure security.
 If you want to become an expert in these services, you can go through the AWS Technical Essential Training accessible always over the internet.
 Besides, the AWS marketplace offers varieties of third-party tools for security.

 DevOps Plan to Enhance Security:

 The difference in opinions of DevOps and security teams will dominate the strategies for your IT team.
-They both together form theDevSecOps, team which will manage testing, automation and application release efficiently.
+They both together form theDevSecOps, a team which will manage testing, automation and application release efficiently.
 Automating and aligning security in DevOps pipeline will achieve a faster result.
-Thus,the developing team will able to automatically initiate the build after pushing code to version control as the first phase of the DevOps method.
+Thus, the developing team will able to automatically initiate the build after pushing code to version control as the first phase of the DevOps method.
 Obstacles faced in the unit and integration testing are trashed out as they emerge because DevSecOps verifies each phase without affecting the speed of deployment.
 With IAM and security automation provided by free tools, it has become possible to secure the pipeline.
-It allows your IT team to perform full security check-ups to analyse vulnerabilities in the environment.
+It allows your IT team to perform full security check-ups to analyze vulnerabilities in the environment.

 AWS services like Inspector, CloudTrail, CloudWatch, Lambda functions enable a user to automate and assess security in the cloud environment.
 Thus, together these services can prevent big to small attacks in your network.